electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron-gt/interior/steeringwheels/_index.md

 ### Adjustment

-Audi e-tron GT has get electric adjustet steering wheel
+Audi e-tron GT has get electric adjustet steering wheel as option.

+This has option id **2C7**